 8. Supercharged Chili

-For a wholesome dinner dish that includes both veggies and meat, you can try this supercharged chili.
+For a warm, wholesome, and satisfying dinner dish that includes both veggies and meat, you can try this supercharged chili.
 It contains vegetables such as zucchini, eggplant, celery, pepper, and onion.

 It will leave your little one’s tummy full of goodness, and it’s easy to cook as well.
 Chop everything up and leave it to simmer until dinner time.